portableant/museologi.st/projects/micropasts.md

 The project was multifaceted and was intended to do 3 things:

-1. Create a crowd-funding platform for micro-financing of archaeological research projects
+1. Create a crowdfunding platform for micro-financing of archaeological research projects
-2. Create a crowd-sourcing platform for the public to help with the analysis of archaeological data
+2. Create a crowdsourcing platform for the public to help with the analysis of archaeological data
 3. Work towards the creation of 3d models from structure from motion projects at scale, when masking was required.

 To create these platforms, we planned to use open principles - open source software, open data, open access and to collaborate internationally.
 The video below, from our [2014 conference](https://www.youtube.com/watch?v=QQXK9biDVBY&list=PLYLI4bmKQXBsseVqA91HLs8yI81_WKqjZ) held at the Royal Geographical Society, Kensington Gore explains more.

 <div class="ratio ratio-16x9 my-3">
-    <iframe src="https://www.youtube.com/embed/yIXH6UsWYNU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    <iframe src="https://www.youtube.com/embed/yIXH6UsWYNU" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## Crowd-sourcing website
+## Crowdsourcing website

-The crowd-sourcing website was first launched in October 2013 and used the Shuttleworth Foundation funded Pybossa platform which was based out of Madrid; after we had managed to get the platform installed, we commissioned the founder, Daniel Lombraña González, to create a new version of the platform which was more suited to our needs and to provide advice as to how we maximised and adapted it for our projects.
+The crowdsourcing website was first launched in October 2013 and used the Shuttleworth Foundation funded Pybossa platform which was based out of Madrid; after we had managed to get the platform installed, we commissioned the founder, Daniel Lombraña González, to create a new version of the platform which was more suited to our needs and to provide advice as to how we maximised and adapted it for our projects.
 We initially planned to used citizen science to transcribe 30,000 index cards from the British Museum's National Bronze Age Index (NBAI), which was achieved within 13 months (slow progress due to the scanning of the records taking a long time.)

-> MicroPasts is a free and open-source, crowd-sourcing platform which supports massive online data collection about the human past (e.g. for researchers in archaeology, history and heritage).
-It is inspired by existing multi-application,  crowd-sourcing projects such as Zooniverse or Crowdcrafting and, like the latter, is built using the excellent  Pybossa platform.
+> MicroPasts is a free and open-source, crowdsourcing platform which supports massive online data collection about the human past (e.g. for researchers in archaeology, history and heritage).
+It is inspired by existing multi-application,  crowdsourcing projects such as Zooniverse or Crowdcrafting and, like the latter, is built using the excellent  Pybossa platform.
 PyBossa handles storage of data, management of users, and overall workflow, while individual projects  are written in Javascript and HTML5.

 People could assist existing research projects with tasks that need human intelligence, such as the accurate location of artefact find spots or photographed scenes, the identification of subject matter in historic archives, the masking of photos meant